Yoga for Beginners

 1. Yama

-The first limb of yoga, Yamas, is a yoga practitioner’s ethos.
-These are also called moral characters for living yogic principles.
+The first limb of yoga, Yamas, represents the ethos of a yoga practitioner.
+These are also referred to as moral characters who embody the living principles of yoga.
 Patanjali divided them into five categories: –

 • Satya (Truthfulness);